-The base jurisdiction shall audit its licensees on behalf of all member jurisdictions.
+Audit is a critical element of ensuring compliance with the International Fuel Tax Agreement (IFTA).
+Under the provisions of IFTA, a member jurisdiction must audit, on behalf of all member jurisdictions, the tax returns and supporting documents of licensees based in that jurisdiction.
 This shall not preclude another jurisdiction from also auditing a licensee.
 In that event, that jurisdiction shall pay all its audit expenses.